SpeedWagonClinic/Android_Friends_and_Events/README.md

 # Android_Friends_and_Events

-An Android mobile application built using Java allows users to handle events and friend's records.
+Android mobile application built using Java allows users to handle events and friends' records.

 ## Features